utksi/wannier_elf/README.md

 Calculates ELF (and all the stuff in between wannier functions and ELF) with wannier orbitals.

-For details, see the blog post here: https://utkarsh.science/blog/2024/wannier_elf/
+For details, see the blog post [here](https://utkarsh.science/blog/2024/wannier_elf)

 ## What?